-Most doctors do not recommend this test for men who have just been diagnosed with prostate cancer.
-But it may be useful after treatment if your blood PSA level begins to rise and other tests are not able to find the exact location of your cancer.
+Most doctors don’t recommend this test for men who have just been diagnosed with prostate cancer.
+But it may be useful after treatment if your blood PSA level begins to rise and other tests can’t find the exact location of your cancer.
 Doctors may not order this test if they believe it will not be helpful for a given patient.

 Lymph node biopsy

 In a lymph node biopsy, also known as lymph node dissection or lymphadenectomy, one or more lymph nodes are removed to see if they contain cancer cells.
 This isn’t done very often for prostate cancer, but can be done to find out whether the cancer has spread from the prostate to nearby lymph nodes.
-There are several ways to biopsy lymph nodes.
+A lymph node biopsy might be done at different times.

-The surgeon may remove lymph nodes through an incision in the lower part of your abdomen.
-This is often done in the same operation as the radical prostatectomy.
-(See the section "Surgery for prostate cancer" for information about radical prostatectomy.)
+The surgeon may remove lymph nodes in the pelvis during the same operation as the radical prostatectomy.
+(See the section “Surgery for prostate cancer” to learn more about radical prostatectomy.)

-If there is more than a very small chance that the cancer might have spread (based on factors such as a high PSA level or a high Gleason score), the surgeon may remove some lymph nodes before attempting to remove the prostate gland.
+If there is more than a very small chance that the cancer might have spread (based on factors such as a high PSA level or a high Gleason score), the surgeon may remove some lymph nodes before removing the prostate gland.

 But more often (especially if the chance of cancer spread is low), a frozen section exam is not done.
 Instead the lymph nodes and the prostate are removed and are then sent to the lab to be looked at.
 The lab results are usually available several days after surgery.

-A laparoscope is a long, slender tube with a small video camera on the end that is inserted into the abdomen through a cut about the size of the width of a finger.
+Laparoscopic biopsy: A laparoscope is a long, slender tube with a small video camera on the end that is inserted into the abdomen through a small cut.
 It lets the surgeon see inside the abdomen and pelvis without needing to make a large incision.
-Other small incisions are made to insert long instruments to remove the lymph nodes.
-The surgeon then removes the lymph nodes around the prostate gland and sends them to the pathologist.
+Other small incisions are made to insert long instruments to remove the lymph nodes around the prostate gland, which are then sent to the lab.

 Because there are no large incisions, most people recover fully in only 1 or 2 days, and the operation leaves very small scars.

-If your lymph nodes appear enlarged on an imaging test (such as a CT or MRI scan) a specially trained radiologist may take a sample of cells from an enlarged node by using a technique called fine needle aspiration (FNA).
+Fine needle aspiration (FNA): If your lymph nodes appear enlarged on an imaging test (such as a CT or MRI scan) a doctor may take a sample of cells from an enlarged node by using a technique called fine needle aspiration (FNA).

-To do this, the doctor uses a CT scan image to guide a long, thin needle through the skin in the lower abdomen and into the enlarged node.
-Before the needle is placed, your skin will be numbed with local anesthesia.
-A syringe attached to the needle lets the doctor take a small tissue sample from the node, which is then sent to a pathologist to look for cancer cells.
+To do this, the doctor uses a CT scan image to guide a long, hollow needle through the skin in the lower abdomen and into the enlarged node.
+The skin is numbed with local anesthesia before inserting the needle.
+A syringe attached to the needle lets the doctor take a small tissue sample from the node, which is then sent to the lab to look for cancer cells.